AradhyaStuti/GitForge-Distributed-Version-Control-Automation-Platform/README.md

 A side project where I tried to build a GitHub-style platform from scratch — including my own version control instead of wrapping Git.

+> **Not a Git wrapper.** Not built on libgit2.
+Not shelling out to the `git` binary.
+The version control here is implemented from scratch — file snapshots, commit metadata, branch tips, the lot.

 It started because I wanted to understand what's actually happening when you run `git commit` or open a PR, so I built the pieces myself: file snapshots, branch state, a CI runner, code review, project boards.

 Not production software.
 It's a learning project that turned into something I keep adding to.